MrH-rezroll/VirbelaHodge-EX1-Sample/Exercise1/EXERCISE_1.md

 ## Optional ##

-* Make use of a dependency injection framework to implement the functional goals using contracts, separating concerns
+* Find a way to make use of dependency injection when implementing the functional goals.
+Feel free to use an existing framework or create your own.
 * Add Unit Tests
 * Add XML docs
 * Optimize finding nearest